ephos/AuditPolicyDsc/README.md

 ## Resources

-* [AuditPolicySubcategory](#AuditPolicySubcategory): Provides a mechanism to manage advanced auditpolicy subcategory audit flags.
+* [AuditPolicySubcategory](#AuditPolicySubcategory): Provides a mechanism to manage advanced auditpolicy subcategory audit flags using the localized friendly name.

+* [AuditPolicySubcategoryGuid](#AuditPolicySubcategoryGuid): Provides a mechanism to manage advanced auditpolicy subcategory audit flags using the GUID.

 * [AuditPolicyOption](#AuditPolicyOption): Provides a mechanism to manage audit policy options.